-Correlation table below shows that there is a positive and significant (at P=0.01) correlation between "Satisfaction score" (dependent variable) and each of the independent construct variables "Responsiveness", "Assurance", "Tangibility", "Empathy", "Reliability", "Price", "Scenery" and "Thrill".
-Correlation coefficient between "satisfaction score" and "reliability score" is the highest (r=0.591) which implies that professionalism of office staff, pickup-drop service and performance of pilot play strongly positive role in making customers satisfied.
-Similarly, the lowest value (r=0.381) of correlation coefficient between "satisfaction score" and "Scenery" shows comparatively less important role of scenery in making customers satisfied.
-This signifies the need of study of cause-effect relationship among the constructs under consideration by using regression model.
+Correlation table below shows that, for males, there is a positive and significant (at P<.01) correlation between "Satisfaction score" (dependent variable) and each of the independent construct variables "Responsiveness", "Assurance", "Tangibility", "Empathy", "Reliability", "Price", "Scenery" and "Thrill".
+Correlation coefficient between "satisfaction score" and "reliability score" is the highest (r=0.76) which implies that professionalism of office staff, pickup-drop service and performance of pilot play strongly positive role in making customers satisfied.
+Similarly, the lowest value (r=0.44) of correlation coefficient between "satisfaction score" and "Tangibles" shows comparatively less important role of office layout, in making customers satisfied.